asdf178/asdf178.github.io/_posts/2025-06-25-jekyll-remainder.md

    title: 제목
    categories: [Top_Category, Sub_Category] # up to 2 elements
    tags: [tag1, tag2, ...] # TAG names should always be lowercase.
 0~INFINITY
-   description: Short summary of the post. # or the first words of the post are used.
+   excerpt: Short summary of the post. # or the first words of the post are used.
    typora-root-url: ../
    sidebar:
      nav: "docs"